Get Your Money Back: Optimizing Your Localization ROI

 Next, you must estimate the sales revenue from the markets that you’re planning localization for.
 This can be a tricky proposition at the best of times, but information to help you do that may include:

 - Population size/number of web or mobile device users in the market for localization.

 - Comparison of a market you’re aiming at with a market you already know.
 For example, if the new market has twice the number of smartphone users as your home market, a correctly localized version of your app might attract twice as many customers compared to your home market.

-- Data from online tools like Google Global Market Finder and Google Trends to see how popular relevant keywords are in different languages.
-You may want to check out different versions of such tools for different regions, where Google is not the main player (as in China, for instance.)
+- Data from online tools like Google Trends to see how popular relevant keywords are in different languages.
+You may want to check out different versions of such tools for different regions, where Google isn’t the main player (as in China, for instance.)

 - Specific market or country regulations concerning apps or websites.
 In sectors like healthcare and finance, you may find that regulations effectively prevent you from launching a localized version of your app.
 In that case, cross that country off your list and look for others instead.